Raman with BSE and frozen phonon

-This script shows how to perform a Raman calculation with excitonic effects included with the BSE formalism.
+This script shows how to perform a Raman calculation with excitonic effects included with the Bethe-Salpeter formalism.

 import sys